xelacast/nft-smart-contract-practice/README.md

 zero index of both arrays are filled with filler data struct holds the owner.
 How does the receipt value get implemented? id of receipt is 0, multiple users have multiple receipts.
 Do i need to map this?

+EDIT 02/22/2022 after above
+I used the mapping(address => Cutee) addressToTokenIds and a struct
+Cutee {
+  uint256[] tokenIds;
+  uint256 receiptAmount;
+}
+to no avail of changing to this or all arrays and structs the gas usage only went up.
+To view this spreadsheet with little details on gas usage on hardhat (https://docs.google.com/spreadsheets/d/1s34EbMMvwh9FDYPeU7Sh8uJq4qtfzP6GOPcWqWT2374/edit?usp=sharing).
+Maybe the gas units used on hardhat are different on ropsten?
+Im unsure at the current moment but i will test it.

 TODOS for implementation